What Styles of Animation are Out there?

-Animation can be used for everything from explainer videos to training videos, transforming complex, technical information into high-quality animated videos that capture and communicate your message in ways that simply aren’t possible with live footage.
+Animation can be used for everything from explainer videos to product promotions, transforming complex, technical information into high-quality animated videos that capture and communicate your message in ways that simply aren’t possible with live footage.

 Of course, when producing an animation video for your organization, it’s important to match the right style of animation with both your branding and your intended market.

 Here’s a quick rundown of the top four animation styles that we produce here at Lumeo:

 Also referred to as a cinemagraph, this style of animation brings static images like photographs, slides and infographics to life by blending them with live-action clips, music and voice-overs.

 The result is an engaging, seamless video that can be jam-packed with highly technical information, making this type of animation ideal for delivering a lot of visual material in a compact, sharable package.